JonathanMEdwards/subtext10/doc/language.md

 A link records a subset of the IDs in its target list.
 A link is edited in the UI with something like a pick list of the items in the target list.
 Links can be modified with several functions that produce modified links:
 ```
-l link i              // link item with index i in target
+l link i              // add link to item with index i in target
 l unlink i            // unlink item with index i in target
 l links? i            // rejects if target index i is not linked
 l clear()             // unlink everything